phosxd/Ity/Docs/Main.md

 	'integer_field', 900_000,
 	'float_field', 0.28450,
 	'string_field', "Hello there!",
-	'keys can have spaces', 'However, it wont be accessible with the "." symbol' };
+	'keys can have spaces', 'However, it wont be accessible with the "." symbol', };
 ```